Zirconia vs Acrylic All-on-4: Why Material Matters

 - Premium (Full Zirconia): $17,999 per arch

 Over a 20-year horizon, zirconia is often the more economical choice despite the higher upfront cost.
 An acrylic prosthetic replaced at year 12 adds $4,000-$6,000 in replacement costs, plus multiple repair visits over that period.
-Zirconia’s expected 20+ year lifespan means you’re likely making a one-time investment.
-The $3,000 premium upfront saves $4,000-$8,000 in replacement and repair costs over two decades.
+Zirconia is not a forever material, but it is usually the stronger and more durable material choice.
+The $3,000 premium is best understood as paying for better strength, stain resistance, and lower repair risk.

 That said, $3,000 is real money, and the economy tier delivers excellent results.
-If budget is a primary concern, hybrid ceramic resin is a proven material that will serve you well for over a decade.
+If budget is a primary concern, acrylic can still be an option, but patients should understand it is more prone to cracking, chipping, staining, and earlier maintenance.
 You can always upgrade to zirconia when the acrylic prosthetic reaches end of life.

 Which Should You Choose?